Public Instagram viewer

-Invista is a simple web utility for anonymous story viewer use cases.
-It helps people check publicly available Instagram stories, posts, reels, and profile images without signing in, whether they are researching a brand profile or reviewing a creator page before reaching out.
+Invista is a simple anonymous Instagram profile viewer for public lookups.
+It helps people check publicly available stories, posts, reels, and profile images without signing in, whether they are researching a brand profile or reviewing a creator page before reaching out.

 The core value is speed and clarity.
 Instead of forcing visitors through app installs, account creation, or extra screens, Invista focuses on one task: opening public profile media in a lightweight web interface.
 That makes it useful for users who only need a temporary lookup rather than a full social workflow.